mhannum72/mylunch/README.md

 todo
 ====

+* Get rid of debuglog trace

+* Make gridnav nicer looking.

+* Gotta have a navigation menu .. everyone else does ..

+* Abstract the 'nomeal' part of this.
+Maybe it should be registered separately with each object rather than exposed as a dumb global.

+* Get rid of stylesheet stuff (maybe)

 * I want to create a 'header' and 'footer' section to add to pretty much every page to make this look professional.